DesignSafe-CI/DS_Use_Case_template/docs/brandenberg/usecase_new.md

 The NGL database is populated through a web GUI at www.nextgenerationliquefaction.org/.
 The web interface provides limited capabilities for users to interact with data.
 Users are able to view and download data, but they cannot use the GUI to develop an end-to-end workflow to make scientific inferences and draw conclusions from the data.
-To facilitate end-to-end workflows, the NGL database is replicated daily to [DesignSafe] (https://www.designsafe-ci.org), where users can interact with it using Jupyter notebooks.
+To facilitate end-to-end workflows, the NGL database is replicated daily to [DesignSafe](https://www.designsafe-ci.org), where users can interact with it using Jupyter notebooks.

 ## Background